Critical Mass: The Cultural Shift Toward Critical Theory & Neo Marxism

 Universities and education systems were the first of America's institutions to fall prey to Marxism and Critical Theory.
 As Marxist professors indoctrinated and graduated Marxist students who then became more Marxist professors, the humanities began to be completely consumed by the ideology.
 This in turn created more papers and studies being written from this ideological viewpoint which then increased the legitimacy and mindshare in the broader society.
 As former KGB agent Yuri Bezmenov warned the US media back in 1984, this tactic is called ideological subversion.
 The purpose is to create such a barrage of disinformation that truth is nearly impossible to ascertain.
 This four-stage process of demoralization, destabilization, crisis, and normalization began in the sphere of the American education system, but the goal is to ultimately affect every sphere resulting in a complete reshaping of the US into a socialist nation.

 The strategy appears to be working quite well as every year support for socialism and even communism increases, particularly among our university educated young adults.
-Recent polling has found a full 70% of Millennials say they are likely to vote socialist and another 36% view communism favorably.
+While Democrat support for socialism has been steadily rising in the last decade, hitting 59% in 2021, recent polling has found a full 70% of Millennials say they are likely to vote socialist and another 36% view communism favorably.
 A shocking 43% of Millennials believe the Communist Manifesto better guarantees freedom and equality than the Declaration of Independence.
 Another 22% said they believe society would be better if all private property was abolished.
 Many pundits attribute these stats to mere historical ignorance, but the reality is that our children aren't lacking an education, they're being reeducated by Marxist teachers, writers, and professors.

 Critical Race Theory & Cultural Marxism